-The status of the project is as follows.
+The present status of the project is as follows.
+Earlier status was reflected in reference 4.

-A. Construction Status
+Construction Status

 Half of the system has been assembled in a 120 foot long shielded test cell at Titan Beta.
 The e-gun, injector, buncher, and sections 1-8 along with appropriate magnets, and support systems have been assembled and are under test.
 Figure 1 shows the beamline as assembled at Titan Beta.
-The accelerator sections were manufactured by Schonberg Research.
 The second half of the system is being mechanically assembled and tested up to but not including RF and beam prior to shipment.
 The modulators and klystrons are being electrically tested.
 The positron converter has been assembled and the flux concentrator operated for many hours at full power.
 Figure 2 shows the positron coverter assembly.
 It has a 4.3 Tesla pulsed coil (flux concentrator), target assembly, and a 12 kG DC solenoid included.
 Pulse Sciences Division of Titan built this assembly.